matthieuriolo/rivetsjs-stdlib/README.md

 rivetsjs-stdlib himself does not have any dependencies to jquery or any other extension except momentjs (only for the date formatters) and of course [rivets.js](http://rivetsjs.com)

+The library has the same browser support as rivetjs

 # Overview
 - [Settings](#settings)